Modalm/jbryer.github.com/_posts/2013-03-26-i_Before_e_Except_After_c.markdown

 Not sure where he came up with that result, but seems simple enough to verify.
-First, download a English language word list compiled by Kevin Atkinson and available at http://wordlist.sourceforge.net/ (I will use the Parts of Speech Database).
+First, download a English language word list compiled by Kevin Atkinson and available at [SourceForge](http://wordlist.sourceforge.net/) (I will use the Parts of Speech Database, or [download my version from Github](https://github.com/jbryer/jbryer.github.com/raw/master/_posts/part-of-speech.txt)).
 I also create a data frame (from the README file) `partsOfSpeech` that maps the codes to descriptions that we will use later.

     require(ggplot2)